SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 5. Footnotes

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:  (no filters; all years)
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication date = last 5 years): https://www.webofscience.com/wos/woscc/summary/97a21122-2949-43da-b49c-a7aa0f61195d-b77aba10/relevance/1

 ## 2. General notes